mcsltd/ecganncompare/README.md

 | Conclusions | array  | Array of strings with text codes of conclusions that generated for the record |
 | Annotations | array  | Array of objects that contains annotations for the record                     |

-Each objectin array `Annotations` contains the following fields
+Each object in array `Annotations` contains the following fields

 | Name  | Type   | Description                                           |
 | ----- | ------ | ----------------------------------------------------- |